mlBhanuYerra/mlbhanuyerra.github.io/_posts/2018-01-28-Handwritten-Digits_Mixture-of-Bernoulli-Distributions.md

 comments: true
 ---

-# Clustering Handwritten Digits using Mixture of Bernoulli Distributions

-This is documentation of a personal project to learn and apply Bernoulli Mixture Models approach for unsupervised learning of handwritten digits dataset.<br>
+The intent of this blog is to summarize and document a personal project I did after completion of a "specialization" on Machine Learning on Coursera platform.
+This blog documents application of Bernoulli Mixture Models to unsupervised learning of handwritten digits dataset.<br>

 <b>Reference/Inspiration</b>: <b><i> Pattern Recognition and Machine Learning</i></b> by <i> Christopher M. Bishop.</i> Chapter 9, Figure 9.10.<br>
 <b>Dataset</b>: <a href="http://mldata.org/repository/data/viewslug/mnist-original/">MNIST</a> Handwritten Digits. <br>